 - Perform regulatory and technical research as needed to support a project.

 ACCEPTABLE EXPERIENCE AND TRAINING:

-Requires a bachelor’s degree in technical/professional writing, English, communications, or a science-based field.
+Requires a bachelor’s degree in technical/professional writing, history, English, communications, or a science-based field.
 Some experience in technical report writing or environmental consulting is a plus.
 Strong computer and verbal/written communication skills are a must.
 Other combinations of experience and education that meet the minimum requirements may be substituted.

 Required Knowledge, Skills, and Abilities: